Resource Database

 It's normal for kids to feel sad, act grumpy, or be in a bad mood some of the time.
 But when a bad mood or sadness lasts for weeks or longer, and when there are other changes in a child's behavior, it might be depression.

-Parent's Guide to Teen Depression The nonprofit group HelpGuide provides information on recognizing and supporting depression in teens.
+The nonprofit group HelpGuide provides information on recognizing and supporting depression in teens

 Apps can support recovery, but are not a replacement for professional help (please be aware of privacy limitations when using apps).

-MoodTools can help you reduce depression and improve your negative moods.
-It's available on Apple and Android.
+can help you reduce depression and improve your negative moods.

 Eating Disorders